What our lecturers say:

 "We attract students that are among the very brightest from all over the world.
 Last year, one of my classes alone was made up of people from more than 20 countries."

 "The unique combination of mechanical, aerospace, and civil engineering disciplines in our School exposes academics and students to a variety of engineering approaches to problem-solving."

 The MSc in Construction Project Management prepares students for a professional role in the management of construction projects by providing students with an understanding of both the people-related and technical requirements necessary for the successful management of projects, as well as the organisational and strategic aspects; it also stresses the project control mechanisms of resource management, budgeting and cost management, change control, contract management and information management.

-This MSc is one of four MSc courses within the Management of Projects Group of Programmes.
-The other MSc courses are:
+This MSc is one of four full time MSc courses within the Management of Projects Group of Programmes.
+The other full time MSc courses are:

 The MScs within the Management of Projects group of programmes are full-time courses which run for 52 weeks.